 Annual State Fair Tradition Highlights World-Class Dairy Products in New York State

-The State Department of Agriculture and Markets Commissioner Richard A. Ball announced the winners of the 2018 Dairy Products Competition in celebration of the 42nd annual Dairy Day at The Great New York State Fair.
-Thirty-four manufacturers were awarded this year, including the North Country’s Great Lakes Cheese, which earned the Grand Champion award for its NYS Cheddar Cheese.
-The state’s top-scoring milk belongs to Mountainside Dairy from the Southern Tier.
+Agriculture Commissioner Richard A. Ball today announced the winners of the 2019 Dairy Products Competition in celebration of the 43rd annual Dairy Day at The Great New York State Fair.
+Seventeen New York State companies took home Gold for products judged in 26 classes, including yogurt, dips, sour cream, cheese, milk and more.
+Yancey’s Fancy, from Corfu in the Finger Lakes region, was named the Grand Champion for its Chastinet Cheese.
+The state’s top-scoring milk belongs to Garelick Farms from Rensselaer in the Capital Region.

-The 42nd Annual Dairy Day awarded 34 processors and manufacturers from across the state with gold or silver honors, or an Award of Excellence.
-This year there were 241 entries from 68 exhibitors, 30 more entries than the previous year, with more small artisan producers entering products than ever before.
+The 43rd Annual Dairy Day celebration, held this morning in the Fair’s Empire Room, awarded 34 processors and manufacturers from across the state with Gold, Silver, or an Award of Excellence.
+This year there were 234 entries from 44 different exhibitors, including processors that are NYS Grown & Certified.
+Other highlights from the competition include:

 The Dairy Cow Birthing Center, located in the western area of the Fairgrounds, gives fairgoers an opportunity to witness live births of baby calves.
 More than 100 farmers, veterinarians, business representatives and agricultural students volunteer to assist with the births and explain the process to the public.
 In addition, the Milking Parlor in the Dairy Cattle Barn is featuring live demonstrations, at 4 p.m. and 7 p.m. daily, to show how milk gets from farm to fridge.